Flagyl; Flagyl ER [DSC]

 - Redness or white patches in mouth or throat.

-- Some people who took this drug for a long time have had nerve problems that lasted for a long time.
-Call the doctor right away if your child has a burning, numbness, or tingling feeling that is not normal.
+- Nervous system problems have happened with this drug.
+Some people who took this drug for a long time have had nerve problems that lasted for a long time.
+Call your child’s doctor right away if your child has a burning, numbness, or tingling feeling that is not normal; change in balance or eyesight; dizziness or passing out; headache; not able to sleep; seizures; or trouble speaking.
+Call your child’s doctor right away if your child feels confused, depressed, irritable, tired, or weak.

 - Upset stomach or throwing up.